Omena0/PyJavaBridge/docs/src/examples/examples_spawn_protect.md

 ---
-title: "Spawn Protection"
+title: "Spawn Protect Example"
 subtitle: "Prevent building near spawn with block events"
 ---

-# Spawn Protection
+# Spawn Protect Example

 A compact script that prevents players from breaking, placing, or exploding blocks within 15 blocks of spawn.
 It shows how to listen